 If you’re unsure which materials to use for your bathroom walls, keep reading!
 I’ll cover some of the best alternatives to tile and explain how you can use them to freshen up your at-home oasis.
 But remember, because the bathroom is one of the most humid rooms in your home, you’ll need to waterproof it using a thin membrane installed behind whatever material you choose to put on your bathroom walls.

-(And if you do want to include at least some tile in your design, read 21 Tips for Perfect Bathroom Tile, my ultimate resource on the topic.)
+Note: If you do want to include at least some tile in your design, read 21 Tips for Perfect Bathroom Tile, my ultimate resource on the topic.

 If you want the look of real stone without paying the cost of real stone, we recommend finishing your bathroom walls in microcement.

 Microcement is a highly pliable concrete-based composite material used to decorate interior spaces.
 It can be spread incredibly thin, down to a thickness of just 3 mm.
 It’s suitable for walls, ceilings, floors, and just about any surface you can imagine.